Actionable Playbook for Snowflake to Databricks Migration

 • Custom Scripts: For teams with deep engineering expertise, building custom conversion scripts offers total control but requires a significant development investment.
 This is only viable in unique situations.

-For most projects, a hybrid approach is best: use a tool like Databricks Lakebridge for bulk conversion and have experts manually refactor complex or critical components.
+For most projects, a hybrid approach is best: use Lakebridge for bulk conversion and have experts manually refactor complex or critical components.
 Automate what you can; re-architect where it counts.
 Our guide on data migration best practices provides broader strategies.

-A migration without rigorous, parallel validation is just a data copy-and-paste exercise.
-You must prove functional equivalence, performance improvements, and financial accuracy before decommissioning Snowflake.
+Validation has to be continuous and multi-layered, not a final checkbox before cutover.
+A migration without rigorous, parallel validation is just a data copy-and-paste exercise - you have to prove functional equivalence, performance, and cost before decommissioning Snowflake.

 1. Data Integrity Validation: Perform cell-by-cell comparisons on data subsets to ensure perfect data transfer from source to target.